-1. Date of Report (Da ate of earliest event reported)

-Nov 14, 2022

-2. SEC Identification Number

-ASO94-08880

-3. BIR Tax Identificati on No.

-004-471-419-000 í l

-ior as specified in its charter

-PETROENERGY RESOURCES CORPORATION

-or other jurisdiction of incorporation

-Metro Manila, Phi

-6. Industry Classificat ion Code(SEC Use Only)

-7. Address of principa Il office

-7th Floor, JMT Bu uilding ADB Ave., Ortigas Center.
-Pasig City 1605

-Postal Code

-1605

-8. Issuer's telephone r number, including area code

-(632) 86372917 ter and the second of the seco

-mer address, if changed since last report

-10. Securities register ed pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA
+- Date of Report (Date of earliest event reported) Nov 14, 2022 - SEC Identification Number ASO94-08880 - BIR Tax Identification No. 004-471-419-000 - Exact name of issuer as specified in its charter PETROENERGY RESOURCES CORPORATION - Province, country or other jurisdiction of incorporation Metro Manila, Philippines - Industry Classification Code(SEC Use Only). - Address of principal office 7th Floor, JMT Building ADB Ave., Ortigas Center, Pasig City 1605.
+Postal Code 1605. - B. Issuer's telephone number, including area code (632) 86372917 - Former name or former address, if changed since last report - 10.
+Securities registered pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA

-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding
+Title of Each Cines Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding COMMON 563,711,842

-COMMON 568,711,842

-umbers reported herein

-Item No. 9
+Indicate the item numbers reported herein Item No. 9.

-The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
-All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
-Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.
-11/15/22, 7:59 AM
+The Exchange does not warrant and holds no responsibility for the volacity of the facts and representations contained in all comparate disclosures, including financial reports.
+All data contained became are prepared and submitted by the disclosure party to the Exchange, and are disseminated surely for corposes of information.
+Any questions on the data contained turiers around be addressed disclosure to the Corporate Information Officer of the disclosure party.